The Staneyhill stone (and round about)

 In 1923, Fraser described it as a “well-defined landmark about ten feet in height and is situated about forty yards east of the Harray to Stenness road.“ [4]

 Although the monolith stands above an exposed rock face, it was not quarried from it.
-Instead, geological examination suggests it was sourced from a rocky outcrop adjacent to the Staneyhill horned cairn.
+Instead, geological examination suggests it was sourced from the rocky outcrop adjacent to the Staneyhill horned cairn.
 [5]

 This has intriguing parallels with the known megalithic quarry at Vestrafiold, where standing stones were extracted from an outcrop also associated with a horned cairn.
 [6]

-But although it wasn’t the source of the Staneyhill stone, the quarry it marks was probably used for monumental construction – in this case Maeshowe, just under two miles to the south.
+But although the quarry beneath it was not the source of the Staneyhill stone, it was probably used for monumental construction – in this case Maeshowe, just under two miles to the south.

 The wedge-shaped blocks of fine-grained sandstone characteristic of the outcrop match those within the chambered cairn’s central chamber.